OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 In the submit file, use:

 	transfer_input_files = $(Process).data
+	... remaining submit details ...
 	queue 100

-**2. Specify a row or column number for each job**
+**B. Specify a row or column number for each job**

 $(Process) can be used to specify a unique row or column of information in a matrix to be used by each job in the batch.
-This is especially convenient because the same matrix can be transferred with each job as input instead of splitting up the matrix into individual files.
+The matrix needs to then be transferred with each job as input.
 For exmaple:

 	transfer_input_files = matrix.csv
 	arguments = $(Process)
+	... remaining submit details ...
 	queue 100

 The above exmaples assumes that your job is set up to use an argument to specify the row or column to be used by your software.

-**3. Need ***N*** to start at 1**
+**C. Need ***N*** to start at 1**

 If your input files are numbered 1 - 100 instead of 0 - 99, or your matrix
 row starts with 1 instead of 0, you can perform basic arithmetic in the submit